Pulkit-Khandelwal/purple-mri/README.md

 ```

 ### Installation using `pip`
+This might not be up-to-date, so please use the bash scripts directly.
 You have the option to run the surface-based pipeline as a `pip` package available at [PyPI](https://pypi.org/project/purple-mri/0.0.1/) and can be installed as:

 ```
 pip3 install purple-mri